AlexHoorn/MovieLocationsOntology/data/README.md

 ### Loading data into the ontology

 The final step was loading the data of our several processed datasets into protege using the cellfie plugin.
+The rules that were used for loading the data into protege can be found in [the import rules for the ontology](../ontology/import_rules/actor_map.json).

-### Aligning data for Zenodo dataset
+### Adding alignment with Wikidata resource URI's

 An additional step was further postprocessing the data to include a column indicating a wikidata resource.
 With this column our data was aligned to external RF data on the web.
 This also allowed for great reuse of our data for future users.
 This mapping was done via the add_owl_same_as.py script.
 In this script we queried wikidata for sections of 80 shows and saved the resources that were returned.
 For more information on this dataset see [zenodo_data](##zenodo_data).